Mission Marketing : EBT Share Dealings | MarketScreener

 EBT Share Dealings

-The Mission Marketing Group plc ('themission', 'the Company' or 'the Group', AIM: TMMG), the technology-embraced marketing communications and advertising group, announces that it was informed by the Trustee of The Mission Marketing Group Employee Benefit Trust ('EBT') that the EBT acquired 50,000 shares of 10 pence each in the Company ('Ordinary Shares'), at a price of 79.75 pence per share, on 6 August 2019.
+The Mission Marketing Group plc ('themission', 'the Company' or 'the Group', AIM: TMMG), the technology-embraced marketing communications and advertising group, announces that it was informed by the Trustee of The Mission Marketing Group Employee Benefit Trust ('EBT') on 12 August 2019 that the EBT acquired 250,000 shares of 10 pence each in the Company ('Ordinary Shares'), at a price of 79.75 pence per share, on 9 August 2019.

 |